-Most issues can easily be resolved and others may be indicative of a more serious issue needing attention.
+If your child is constantly complaining that their feet hurt, it’s time to see a podiatrist.
+Most issues can easily be resolved, but others may be indicative of a more serious issue needing attention.

-Heel Pain: Heel pain present in a child is not something to take lightly.
-Typically, children do not experience heel pain the way that adults do.
-It is crucial to have heel pain that does not go away in a couple days examined by a doctor and properly diagnosed.
 More often than not, heel pain is caused by inflammation of the heel bone’s growth plate.
-This can be treated at home using ice and stretching techniques.
-Plenty of rest off of the heel is also important.
+This can be treated at home using rest, ice, and stretching techniques.
 Bone infections are also a possible cause of heel pain in children.

 Warts: When children have warts on their feet, they can be frustrating and tricky to treat.
-Warts are caused by the manifestation of a virus.
-The virus is commonly picked up at damp places where lots of people gather.
-Typical places these viruses are picked up include beach bathrooms, pool locker rooms, and any other common area where there is a wet, damp floor or surface many people use frequently.
-Once your child’s warts are properly diagnosed, treating them is simple and important.
-The most crucial part of wart treatment is keeping the area clean and dry.
-This is because warts thrive most in moist, warm environments.
-When the moisture is removed, warts will cease to grow and the body can begin removing the virus from the area.
-Wart removal creams can also be applied to speed up the healing process.
+Warts are caused by the manifestation of a virus which is commonly picked up at damp places where lots of people gather (such as beach bathrooms, pool locker rooms, and any other common area where there is a wet, damp floor or surface).
+Once your child’s warts are properly diagnosed, treating them is simple — yet important.
+The most critical part of wart treatment is keeping the area clean and dry.